Erlang Genserver

 handle_info is internal |

-start_link(__MODULE__, state)
+start_link(__MODULE__, state) and init

 Starts the GenServer with a state